mcagov/beacons/docs/adr/0004-2021-03-03-frontend-integration-tests.md

 - Testing that the `back` button on a page will take you to the previous page - Cypress test
 - Testing that the `handlePageRequest` function works as expected - unit test

+Following a discussion around the different types of tests and their definitions, we see them as:

+- Unit tests - isolated units tested in both the webapp and API repositories
+- Integration tests - tests between system boundaries.
+API = API service and Database, Webapp = user/browser and webapp
+- End-to-End tests - Testing end-to-end flow = webapp, service, database

 ## Key Benefits